 Most group entities also have their own corporate principles and values that are typically rooted in the cooperative values and take account of sustainability.
-Further details can be found in the sustainability reports and on the websites of the individual group entities.
+Further details can be found in the DZ BANK Group's Sustainability Report and in the individual group entities' own sustainability reports or on their websites.